gregstoll/populationcenters/README.md

 - 2 counties: 372 seconds (6.2 minutes) - this is ~3x faster than the previous fastest non-parallel version!

 ## Memoize squared distance between counties in a Vec<> (parallel)
-Per the note above, I wasn't able to run
+Per the note above (under "Parallel implementation"), I wasn't able to run

 I also ran this on my desktop machine (an Intel 6 core i5-8600K at 3.6Ghz)
 - 1 county:
 - 2 counties:

-This was cool because I could see all my CPUs get pegged at 100% :-)
+This was cool because I could see all my CPUs get pegged at 100% :-)  It was also neat to see the desktop machine be significantly faster, because in the non-parallel case it's a little slower despite having a higher clock speed.
+(I guess i7 versus i5 makes a difference!)

 TODO - desktop timing?